KPwagner/coding-exercises/leet-code/205-Isomorphic-Strings/205-Isomorphic-Strings.md

 ```py
     return len(s)==len(t) and len(set(zip(s,t)))==len(set(s)) and len(set(s))==len(set(t))
 ```
-`zip()` creates the mapping relationsship for each element in s and t. `set()` removes duplicates.
+`zip()` creates the mapping relationship for each element in s and t. `set()` removes duplicates.
 The lengths should be the same if isomorphic rules followed.
 ```py
     >>> s = 'abab'
     >>> t = 'baba'